 The 400-m descent was easy and steady on wide mountain tracks.
 There were a few annoying stones underfoot, but we soon made it to the hut, found a table on the sunny terrace and ordered a cheese platter (one for two this time).
 It was a very pleasant spot, with great staff and shady tables (and, indeed, a huge car park).

-After lunch, there was a steepish and root-ridden climb up to the Jufenkreuz at 1802 m, before embarking upon the descent to Döbriach.
-This one was a real killer, close on three hours of thigh- and knee-busting downhill ￼￼walking, with a brief but intense hailstorm around the midway mark.
+After lunch, there was a steep and root-ridden climb up to the Jufenkreuz at 1802 m, before embarking upon the descent to Döbriach.
+This one was a real killer, close on three hours of thigh- and knee-busting downhill walking, with a brief but intense hailstorm part way.
 By the time we reached Matzeldorf, the midway village, we were glad to see the trail level off, but that was only temporary before a final, very steep descent to the lake, a drop of 1760 m over the course of the day.
-At the bottom, we ran into Luis who had also found it tough and who was resting before heading to the campsite.
+At the bottom, we ran into Luis slumped by the side of the road.
+He too had also found it tough and was resting before heading to his campsite.

 The final section into Döbriach was totally flat for the first time that day, but we then discovered that our accommodation was another 1.5 km further on, not by the lake but towards the centre of the town.
 Not a pleasant discovery after such a long day.

 Fortunately, the guesthouse turned out to be a wonderful place, with a lively owner, a great room with a huge balcony and Superman, along with the Munich-Hamburg couple, there to greet us on arrival.
 The owner recommended the village festival that evening, with a barbecue and traditional music, but we didn’t feel up to it and, like the others, opted for a quick dinner before bed and a long sleep.

 The twelfth day on the trail was when we said goodbye to Superman.
 As he needed to finish by August 20th, he was going to cut across the mountains to Bad Kleinkirchheim, where we would arrive three days later.